 - What can be done/Solutions

-Teenage or teen depression is a severe mental health condition.
-It results in ongoing emotions of anxiety, sadness, and boredom.
-Increasing air pollution levels can contribute to teenage depression.
-As a result, these variables can delay brain and body development and growth, especially in growing years.
-Excessive indoor carbon dioxide (CO2) and outdoor ozone (O₃) gas exposure can harm the brain’s growth and operation.
+Adolescent or adolescent depression is a severe mental illness.
+This leads to constant emotions of anxiety, sadness and boredom.
+Rising levels of air pollution may contribute to teen depression.
+As a result, these variables can delay the development and growth of the brain and body, especially during adolescence.
+Excessive exposure to carbon dioxide (CO2) and ozone (O₃) indoors can harm brain growth and function.

-The term “air pollution” refers to the degradation of both indoor and outdoor air quality.
-Different air pollutants suspended in the air are the cause of air pollution.
-A pollutant can harm different groups of people in many ways.
+The term “air pollution” refers to the deterioration of air quality both indoors and outdoors.
+Various air pollutants suspended in the air are the cause of air pollution.
+A pollutant can harm different groups of people in different ways.
 However, this only happens when their levels exceed the desired limit.

-The brain is a crucial organ that assists in body functioning.
-The entire body is affected when rising air pollution makes it difficult for the brain to function.
-Air pollution impacts other body parts like the lungs, kidneys, liver, and eyes for instance.
+The brain is an essential organ that helps in the functioning of the body.
+The whole body suffers when rising air pollution makes it harder for the brain to function.
+Air pollution affects other parts of the body such as the lungs, kidneys, liver and eyes.

-Early-life stress due to Air Pollution causes Teenage Depression
+Early age stress leads to Teenage Depression due to Air Pollution

 PM2.5 & PM10, carbon monoxide (CO), O₃, nitrogen oxide (NO₂), and other air pollutants are all present in ambient air.
-Young adults are more sensitive to the negative impacts of these air pollutants.
-Therefore, teens who are exposed to toxic air for longer periods are more prone to experience stress.
+Young adults spend more time outdoors than older adults.
+So, they are more sensitive to the negative impacts of these air pollutants.
+Teenagers who are exposed to toxic air for longer periods are more prone to experience stress.

 Specialists have discovered a link between air pollution and an increase in heart diseases.
-Therefore, this is immediately visible in a teen’s body changes.
+This is immediately visible in a teenager’s body changes.
 The body can respond by raising heart rate, tensing muscles, rapid breathing, and sweating.

 High levels of PM2.5, can provoke stress hormones.
 American Heart Association Journal Circulation Researchers published a study.
 They examined the origin of these harmful health impacts-